sharils/ncut-book-store/story/features/student-order.markdown

 This page must pass the W3C Markup Validation Service. http://validator.w3.org/

-Style is not our concern at this moment.

 Student Order Detail
 --------------------
 We need to allow an user to see the detail about an order.